rhel-labs/instruqt/data-visualization/03-test-grafana-web-interface-gui/assignment.md

 ![](../assets/grafanaloginmenu.png)
 You may be prompted to change the login credentials.
 You can press the `skip` button on that dialog box if you wish.
 ![](../assets/skippassword.png)
-You may now explore Grafana hosted in your container through Podman.
+You are now ready to configure Grafana for data visualization in the next step.